cc-aero/python-xfoil/README.md

 # PythonXfoil

-PythonXfoil is a Python module that provides an interface to run aerodynamic analyses using XFOIL.
+PythonXfoil is a Python module that provides an interface to natively and intuitively run concurrent aerodynamic analyses using XFOIL.
 It allows users to define airfoil geometries, set analysis parameters, and execute XFOIL simulations programmatically.
 Its focus is to provide an intuitive and easy-to-use alternative to similar modules.

 **This project is still a WIP (Work-In-Progress)**

 ## Features

+- Automatic Multithreading for multiple concurrent analyses
 - Define airfoil geometries using custom coordinates.
 - Set analysis parameters such as Reynolds number, Mach number, and angle of attack.
 - Run XFOIL simulations in batch mode.